 How it will all work

 The Understudy is an online play – part radio play, part animated film.
 You could choose just to listen to it, but you will also be able to watch it.
-The play is being released in two parts.
-You can enjoy part one by booking a ticket today and part two will be released on Wed 27 May.
+The play is in two parts.
+You can enjoy both parts by booking a ticket today.
 You only need one ticket to access both parts of the play.
 After you’ve bought your ticket you don’t need to do anything else.
 You will receive a booking confirmation containing links to both parts of the play, and you just need to click on those links to watch The Understudy – once booking you can watch the play up until the 26 June.